Furnace Creek Area

 • Golden Canyon: Hikers entering the narrows of this canyon are greeted by golden badlands within.
 An interpretive pamphlet is available.
 Hiking options include either a two-mile round-trip in Golden Canyon, or a four mile loop that returns via Gower Gulch.
 Trailhead located on Badwater Road.

-• Artist’s Drive: Scenic loop drive through multi-hued volcanic and sedimentary hills.
+• Artist’s Drive: Will be CLOSED from November 14 through late March for much needed repairs.
+Scenic loop drive through multi-hued volcanic and sedimentary hills.
 Artist’s Palette is especially photogenic in late afternoon light.
 The 9-mile paved road is one-way and is only drivable with vehicles less than 25 feet in length.
 Drive starts from Badwater Road.

 • Devil’s Golf Course: Immense area of rock salt eroded by wind and rain into jagged spires.
 So incredibly serrated that “only the devil could play golf on such rough links.”
 The unpaved road starts on Badwater Road and is often closed after rain.

 • Natural Bridge: Massive rock span across interesting desert canyon.
 From the trailhead, the natural bridge is a ½ mile walk.
 The spur road is gravel and often rough.
 Located off Badwater Road.